jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) may have regard to—
     (i) whether the specified territorial authority has complied with the procedural requirements, including time frames, required by the direction made under section 80L; and
-    (ii) whether and, if so, how the independent hearings panel has had regard to that direction; and (iii) whether and, if so, how the specified territorial authority and the independent hearings panel have had regard to the statement of expectations (if any) included in that direction.
+    (ii) whether and, if so, how the independent hearings panel has had regard to that direction; and (iii) whether and, if so, how the specified territorial authority and the independent hearings panel have had regard to the statement of expectations (if any) included in that direction; and
+  (iv) if the specified territorial authority is Auckland Council or Christchurch City Council,—
+    (A) whether that territorial authority has withdrawn any part of its IPI in accordance with Schedule 3C; and (B) any advice from that territorial authority that it intends to withdraw, or seek approval to withdraw, any part of its IPI in accordance with Schedule 3C.
 (3) Once the Minister has made decisions under subclause (1), the Minister must, as soon as practicable, notify the specified territorial authority in writing of those decisions and the Minister’s reasons for making them.
 (4) Subclause (5) applies if the Minister decides that they wish to accept a recommendation but alter the recommendation in a way that has a minor effect or to correct a minor error.
 (5) The Minister may notify the recommendation to the specified territorial authority as accepted, but only if, when complying with subclause (3), the Minister sets out the alterations to the recommendation.